Skip to main content

 Maintenance dosing varies widely between patients.

-What Factors Affect Retatrutide Dosage
+Factors That Affect Retatrutide Dosage

 Your treatment plan is individualized.
 Several variables affect dosing decisions.